Signed in as:

 In 2019, she was diagnosed with Ankylosing Spondylitis, an autoinflammatory spinal arthritis that reinforces her belief in the direct relationship between what we eat and how we feel.

 Stacy has a B.A. in English and Environmental Studies from Saint Mary's College of Maryland and a M.S. in Agricultural and Environmental Education from West Virginia University.
-As a cycle and deep water exercise instructor, she is certified in Sports Nutrition.
+She is certified in Sports Nutrition.

 Listen to Stacy's interview on the Edacious podcast to learn more about good phyte's evolution.